esinecan/agentic-ai-browser/README.md

 Collecting workspace information# Agentic AI Browser

 ## Overview
-This project is a **sophisticated, AI-driven web automation agent** that uses **Playwright** for browser interactions and **LLM integration** for intelligent decision-making.
+This project is a **sophisticated (also pretty darn cool), AI-driven web automation agent** that uses **Playwright** for browser interactions and **LLM integration** for intelligent decision-making.
 It's designed for **reliable, adaptable web automation** with robust element detection and contextual understanding.

 ## Features
 - **Agentic Web Automation** – Uses AI to decide and execute actions based on page understanding